-The 5th Annual Chain NYC Film Festival (Chain NYC) is known for celebrating personal stories and original ideas in a buzzing metropolis that's rich with stories of its own.
-The festival has proven to be an emerging festival to watch out for – in 2016 the festival screened more than 100 films and doubled in submission size and tripled in audience size.
-With the goal of sparking exciting dialogue between filmmakers and their audiences, Chain NYC comes alive this year for the first time for our first year in Brooklyn!
+The 6th Annual Chain NYC Film Festival (Chain NYC) is known for celebrating personal stories and original ideas in a buzzing metropolis that's rich with stories of its own.
+The festival has proven to be an emerging festival to watch out for – in 2017 the festival screened more than 130 films and doubled in submission size and tripled in audience size.
+With the goal of sparking exciting dialogue between filmmakers and their audiences, Chain NYC comes alive.
+Now celebrating our new space in midtown Manhattan!

 About the Festival